 Conference Scholarship for Parents and Relative Caregivers

-In support of building the Coalition’s network of parent support groups throughout the state as means to provide community support for foster, adoptive and kinship parents, sharing best practices, distributing information and promoting statewide advocacy for families, this conference scholarship includes conference registration and two nights accommodation at the Albany Marriott.
+In support of continuing to build the Coalition’s network of parent support groups throughout the state as a means to provide community support for foster, adoptive and kinship parents, sharing best practices, distributing information and promoting statewide advocacy for families limited scholarships are available.
+This conference scholarship includes conference registration and may include two nights’ accommodation at the Hilton Albany hotel.
+Due to a decrease in scholarship funding this year, individuals who live within 100 miles of Albany may not be granted hotel accommodations in their scholarship.

-Eligible applicants include; 1) foster parents, 2) adoptive parents of children adopted from foster care or privately and 3) relatives who are raising children through foster care or direct custody.
+Eligible applicants include; 1) foster parents, 2) adoptive parents of children adopted from foster care or privately and 3) relatives who are raising children through foster care, guardianship or custody.

 Conference Scholarship for Child Welfare Professionals

 The Coalition is providing funding support for conference registration fees to caseworkers and supervisors of local social service districts, including the New York City Administration for Children’s Services (ACS), voluntary agencies and CASA staff.
-While attendance both Friday and Saturday is preferable, applications for Friday attendance only are welcome.
+Individuals who can attend both Friday and Saturday will be given preference.

 Funding for these Child Welfare Scholarships is provided by members of the Coalition’s Board of Directors.